Column: CSRD steps up on children’s car seats while manufacturers get a free ride - Salmon Arm Observer

-Though it’s been a while since I’ve experienced it myself, I remember that nauseating feeling all to well.
-I would say it’s similar to, but definitely not as bad as how I felt after going on the hang-glider ride at the Salmon Arm Fair.
-(Just thinking about it can make me queezy.)
+Though it’s been a while since I’ve experienced it myself, I remember that nauseating feeling all too well.
+I would say it’s similar to, but definitely not as bad as, how I felt after going on the hang-glider ride at the Salmon Arm Fair.
+(Just thinking about it can make me queasy.)

 When I was around my son’s age, riding in the front seat of a vehicle was sometimes an option (at least with my parents), to help keep car sickness at bay.
 Today, it is recommended kids 12 and under stay in the backseat.
 On the upside, I think my son is happy the days of car and booster seats are behind him.